-Australia government says it won’t break election tax pledge
+Australia government says it won’t break tax cut pledge

 “It’s very clear that the Australian economy is facing some economic headwinds — economic headwinds globally as trade tensions rise between China and the United States,” Frydenberg said.
 “But the fundamentals of the Australian economy are sound.”

-In better economic news, the government’s reelection contributed to a AU$33 billion ($23 billion) surge in the Australian stock market on Monday to an 11-year high, in part because of expectations of a better business environment and tax cuts.
+In better economic news, the government’s reelection contributed to a AU$33 billion ($23 billion) surge in the stock market on Monday to an 11-year high, in part because of expectations of a better business environment and tax cuts.

-Analysts see Morrison’s reelection as a new opportunity to reset Australia’s relationship with China, which suffered under his predecessor, Malcolm Turnbull.
-Beijing protested when Turnbull announced in 2017 legislation to outlaw covert foreign interference in domestic politics.
+Analysts see Morrison’s re-election as a new opportunity to reset Australia’s relationship with China, which suffered under his predecessor, Malcolm Turnbull.
+Beijing protested when Turnbull announced legislation in 2017 to outlaw covert foreign interference in domestic politics.

 Chinese companies were blocked from buying crucial Australian infrastructure and Chinese technology giant Huawei was banned from involvement in the rollout of Australia’s 5G telecommunications network on security grounds.